Skip to main content

 Unfortunately, the air fry setting performed unevenly; however, with fine tuning (and added accessories) you can find a way to make that function work better.

-Read our full GE Profile PHS93XYPFS review.
+Read the full GE Profile PHS93XYPFS review.

 Pros